-Scholarium hosts monthly free lectures online by scholars ranging across the humanities, social sciences, and beyond.
+Scholarium regularly hosts free lectures online by scholars ranging across the humanities, social sciences, and beyond.
 Join us for engaging, insightful talks and discussion with speakers who have spent careers immersed in creative research and scholarship, and who are passionate about sharing their subject matter.

 July, 2021: Dr. Kate Stockly, “Spirit Tech: How Technology Is Transforming Spirituality”